CONNECT with us:

 Time: 6:30 PM – 9:30 PM ET

-Join your fellow PLTG members in an evening of networking and camaraderie at the Victorian standout Miss Nellie’s down the road from jazz club Birdland in midtown Manhattan, at a venue which honors the legacy of one of America's unsung heroines, Nellie Bly.
+Join your fellow PLTG members in an evening of networking and camaraderie at the Victorian standout Miss Nellie’s.
+This venue, down the road from jazz club Birdland in midtown Manhattan, honors the legacy of one of America's unsung heroines, Nellie Bly.

 Event Details